apache/cassandra-java-driver/CONTRIBUTING.md

 ### Nullability annotations

-We use the [Spotbugs annotations](https://spotbugs.github.io) to document nullability of parameters, method return types and class members.
+We use the [jsr305 annotations](http://code.google.com/p/jsr-305/) to document nullability of parameters, method return types and class members.

-Please annotate any new class or interface with the appropriate annotations: `@NonNull`, `@Nullable`.
-Make sure you import the types from `edu.umd.cs.findbugs.annotations`, there are homonyms in the classpath.
+Please annotate any new class or interface with the appropriate annotations: `@Nonnull`, `@Nullable`.
+Make sure you import the types from `javax.annotation`, there are homonyms in the classpath.

 ## Coding style -- test code